-Mead acid (20 carbon atoms), named after James F. Mead, the research at UCLA who first identified it in 1959, is an unsaturated fatty acid with three cis double bounds (the first one from the methyl end is in omega-9 (ω-9) or n-9, so in shorthand 20:3n-9), member of the sub-group called very long chain fatty acids (VLCFA), from 20 carbon atoms onwards.
+Mead acid (20 carbon atoms), named after James F. Mead, the research at UCLA who first identified it in 1959, belongs to the group of unsaturated fatty acids, having three cis double bounds (the first one from the methyl end is in omega-9 (ω-9) or n-9, so in shorthand in named 20:3n-9).
+It is also a member of the sub-group called very long chain fatty acids (VLCFA), from 20 carbon atoms onwards.

 Molecular weight: 306.48276 g/mol